Updated: This post on travelling with baby on a plane has been updated on October 2020 to reflect new and relevant information.

-- Nappies if your toddlers isn’t toilet trained yet. (ideally upto 4 as toddlers are less frequent than infants).
+- Nappies if your toddler isn’t toilet trained yet. (ideally up to 4 as toddlers are less frequent than infants).

 - A toy to keep your toddler occupied during the journey.
-A colouring book, or a small gamepad is ideal.
+A coloring book, or a small gamepad is ideal.

 Essentials I packed for his Type 1 diabetes: